afshinrahmati/system-design/README.md

 To avoid this problem, banks use locking and atomic transactions, which means that each transaction is done separately without interfering with the others.
 In this way, such a mistake will not happen again.

 These competitive conditions can lead to serious financial problems and big disputes.
 To avoid this problem, banks use locking techniques and atomic transactions to make sure that each transaction is done separately without interfering with other transactions.

-# sharding
-Let me explain sharding to you simply.
-Suppose you have a hashtag #online_store with a lot of customer information, orders and products.
-As the number of users and purchases increases, this amount of information becomes too much for a single server and it cannot handle it well.
-Here is a cool solution called sharding.

-In fact, sharding is a kind of partitioning in which the database is divided into smaller and more convenient pieces called shards.
-Each shard keeps a part of information and all shards together form the whole database.
-This makes the whole system faster and more manageable.

-👈 Let me give an example so that you understand better:
-Suppose you categorized your customers based on their location, for example, North America, Europe and Asia.
-Each shard keeps the information of customers of a specific area.
-For example:

-- First Shard or Shard 1: North America (including customer information, orders and products of North American customers)
-- Second shard or Shard 2: Europe (including customer information, orders and products of European customers)
-- The third shard or Shard 3: Asia (including customer information, orders and products of Asian customers)

-When a user enters the site, the system selects the appropriate shard for the query based on the location or other factors.
-For example, if a user enters from Europe, the system sends all requests related to that user to the European shard.

-With sharding, you divide the entire workload between several servers and make everything faster and more manageable.
-Each shard works separately and you can expand the system whenever you want by adding more shards (horizontal scaling).
-In addition, if one shard encounters a problem, the rest of the shards will not be affected and the whole system will continue to work.

-👈 Another example of sharding that is not related to geography can be to categorize information based on data type.
-For example:

-- Shard 1 or Shard 1: including all information related to customers, such as name, email, address and phone number Shard 2: includes all information related to orders, such as order date, purchased items, price and payment details Shard 3 or Shard 3: includes all information related to products, such as product name, description, price, images and inventory.

-With this method, we can assign each shard to a separate server and manage and optimize each type of data independently.

-For example, the shard related to clients can be assigned to a server with high speed and a lot of memory so that it can quickly respond to queries.
-While the shard related to products can be assigned to a server with more storage space so that it can store a large amount of images and information related to products.

-This method can significantly improve the performance and scalability of the database, especially for systems that store large amounts of different data.

-be a handful

 # DDD
 In software engineering, "Domain Driven Design" (DDD) is a design method introduced by Eric Evans.
 The goal of this method is to create a common understanding of the work area between programmers and strategists